Libera Award for Best Dance/Electronic Record

 The Libera Award for Best Dance/Electronic Record (known as Best Dance/Electronic Album prior to 2021) is an award presented by the American Association of Independent Music at the annual Libera Award which recognizes "best dance or electronic music album released commercially in the United States by an independent label" since 2017.
+The first recipient of the awards was British musician Bonobo for his album Migration.

 At the 2022 ceremony, the award was split into two categories: Best Dance Record and Best Electronic Record.